-Our plan is to develop a bivalent HPV vaccine against HPV 16 and 18, the strains responsible for approximately 70% of cases of cervical cancer.
+We are in the early stages of developing a bivalent HPV vaccine against HPV-16 and HPV-18, the strains responsible for approximately 70% of cases of cervical cancer.
 We plan to target the E6 and E7 gene products of each strain, which are the primary oncogenic proteins responsible for progression through the stages of CIN to invasive cervical cancer.
-In pre-clinical studies, we have demonstrated immunogenicity for both our HPV16 and our HPV18 vaccine candidates.
-Specifically, mice given our HPV16 or HPV18 vaccines induced T cell responses to HPV as measured by IFN gamma ELISPOT.
-In addition, our HPV16 vaccine has demonstrated tumor growth suppression as well as increased survival in a robust HPV tumor model in mice.
+In pre-clinical studies, we have demonstrated immunogenicity for both our HPV-16 and our HPV-18 vaccine candidates.
+Specifically, mice given our HPV-16 or HPV-18 vaccines induced T cell responses to HPV as measured by IFN gamma ELISPOT.
+In addition, our HPV-16 vaccine has demonstrated tumor growth suppression as well as increased survival in a robust HPV tumor model in mice.
 We believe that our HPV vaccine has several advantages over current treatment options for both CIN and cervical cancer.
 Current treatment options for CIN are invasive and can lead to serious contraindications for pregnancy.
 In addition, surgical treatments for CIN do not treat the underlying HPV, but rather remove infected tissue.
 As a result, current CIN treatment options have a significant failure rate which can increase the risk for progression to cervical cancer.
 Our vaccines have demonstrated a favorable safety and tolerability profile in clinical subjects dosed to date.
 Current treatment options for cervical cancer, such as chemotherapy and radiation treatment, have multiple side effects such as hair loss, loss of appetite, and severe nausea.

-T cells responses to HPV-16 can shrink solid tumors derived from transformed HPV
+T cells Responses to HPV-16 Can Shrink Solid Tumors Derived from Transformed HPV

 The ability of T cell responses to HPV-16 to produce a therapeutic response was tested in a solid tumor growth model.
 TC-1 cells (an HPV-16 transformed cell-line) were injected subcutaneously into the hind flank of B6 mice and allowed to grow for several days before mice were immunized with vaccine or controls.
 In study 1, mice were immunized on days 7, 14, and 21.
-For groups 4 and 5, the vaccine expressed the HPV16 antigens E6/E7 (Ad-HPV).
+For groups 4 and 5, the vaccine expressed the HPV-16 antigens E6/E7 (Ad-HPV).
 A checkpoint inhibitor (an antibody to PD-1) was used along with the vaccine in group 5, and an isotype control (Iso) to the checkpoint inhibitor was used in group 4.
 A recombinant rAd vector identical to Ad-HPV, but which doesn't express the HPV antigens (Ad-nr), was used in groups 1 or 2 to control for non-specific effects.
 Untreated animals were not given any vaccine.